A tale of crushing security lapses and missed chances to stop the man who shot Trump - WTOP News

 The Secret Service is a well-funded, historically elite force with a mission to keep presidents and other higher-ups safe — whether they’re out for a bicycle ride, attending a world summit, visiting a war zone or campaigning.

+—Why did the Secret Service decline offers by local police to use their surveillance drone at the site?
+And why did Secret Service agents not deploy a system that would have told them an unauthorized drone was aloft — the gunman’s — until it was too late?

-There are plenty of unanswered questions.
-Including a key one: What possessed 20-year-old Thomas Matthew Crooks to try to kill the former president?
+One overarching question may never be answered.
+And in these poisonous times, with the November presidential election closing in and a second attempt on Trump’s life just days in the past, it is urgent: What possessed 20-year-old Thomas Matthew Crooks to try to kill the former president?
+The public is no closer to that answer than in the immediate aftermath.

-This anatomy of an attempted assassination is based on an AP review of dozens of documents, text messages and video, plus interviews on the record and from law enforcement officials who spoke to AP on condition of anonymity to discuss investigations that are still getting going.
+This anatomy of an attempted assassination is based on an AP review of dozens of documents, text messages and video, a congressional report and a Secret Service report on the failures, plus interviews on the record and from law enforcement officials who spoke to AP on condition of anonymity to discuss investigations that are still getting going.

 The Secret Service faces a reckoning